-- (1) After reviewing the decision (the original decision), the Minister must make a further decision (the review decision) to confirm the original decision or substitute a new decision. - (2) The Minister must immediately give written notice of the review decision to- - (a) the applicant; and - (b) if notice of the original decision was given to the registrar of titles or chief executive (lands) and the review decision is to substitute a new decision- - (i) for an application relating to freehold land-the registrar of titles; or - (ii) for an application relating to land registered in the land registry under the Land Act 1994-the chief executive (lands).
+- (1) After reviewing the decision (the original decision), the Minister must make a further decision (the review decision) to confirm the original decision or substitute a new decision. - (2) The Minister must immediately give written notice of the review decision to- - (a) the applicant; and - (b) if notice of the original decision was given to the registrar of titles and the review decision is to substitute a new decision-the registrar.